 Major Types of Giving

-Donations from Your Current Income
+Donations From Your Current Income

-Giving from your current income means you're supplying a donation that can either be a one-time or recurring amount.
-Religious tithing (where a percentage of one's income is given to a church, mosque, synagogue, temple or other religious institution) can also fall under this category.
+Giving from your current income means you're supplying a donation that can be a one-time or recurring amount.
+Religious tithing (where a percentage of a person's income is given to a church, mosque, synagogue, temple or other religious institution) can also fall under this category.
 Donations to charities and houses of worship are tax deductible, so be sure to maintain detailed records of your gifts that you can submit to the Internal Revenue Service (IRS) at the end of the year.

 Deferred Gifts